wust714/learngit/readme.txt

 add content
 123
 git push!!!!!!
-Create a new branch dev
+Creating a new branch is quick & simple.